Why Here, Why Now?

 The Government

-To wrap it up, the idea of America as a model democracy is being questioned by the real-life experiences of its citizens.
-The inefficiencies due to its vast size, coupled with stark economic inequalities, suggest it's time to rethink how things are run.
-Letting states have more independence might just help create a system that truly embodies the democratic ideals America was built on.
+In the end, America's reputation as a model democracy is being questioned by people's real-life experiences.
+Its size and economic inequalities suggest it's time to rethink how things are run.
+Giving states more independence might help bring America's democratic ideals to life.

 Education System